Talking About Winter in English: Useful Winter Vocabulary, Idioms, and Phrases

 Put something on ice

-- We’ll put this project on ice during the Coronavirus pandemic.
+- The company put the project on ice until the financial situation improved.

 The snowball effect